wazery/CareerFoundry-Weather-App/README.md

 For the health monitoring, error reporting, auto scalling, and service discovery Kubernetes would do a very well job especially if it's used with Grafana and a timeseries database, so we can have a central place for our logs.
 I am thinking of this infrastructure for CF actually.

 Also I would think of having a CI/CD server setup, for our code review process, and automatic deployments.

+Using a SAAS like NewRelic would be good also for knowing the bottlenecks of our codebase performence.

+# Secrets

+I kept all the secret tokens and API keys in the `config/secrets.yml`, which is not included in the repo.
+I will send it via email, just in case you want to run the application locally.

+# Code Style

+I added the awesome static analyzer `Rubocop`, to make the code aligned with the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide), I tried to make the code aligned to it, but there are some minor errors that I thought not to spend time on them, as the idea is delivered of being aligned to the Ruby style guide in most of the code base.